biokraft/my-cursor-framework/01-Cursor-for-Everyone/04-Custom-Modes-Tailoring-Cursor-to-You/04b-Mode-Spotlight-Learn.md

 # Mode Spotlight: Learn Mode

-One of the most immediately useful Custom Modes you can create is a "Learn Mode."
-This mode transforms Cursor into a patient and knowledgeable tutor, ready to help you understand new concepts, technologies, or even unfamiliar parts of your own codebase.
+One of the most immediately useful **Custom Modes** you can create is a "Learn Mode."
+This specialized mode transforms Cursor into a patient and knowledgeable tutor, ready to help you understand new concepts, technologies, or even unfamiliar parts of your own codebase.

 ## Purpose of Learn Mode